Testing for jumps in processes with integral fractional part and jump-robust inference on the Hurst exponent: Asymptotic properties of the tests

 satisfies under the conditions of Theorem \ref{Divergenz der Teststatistik} that

-\end{prop} Clearly, based on discrete observation times with distance $n^{-1}$, it is impossible to locate jumps more accurately than in a $n^{-1}$-neighbourhood of $\tau$.
+\end{prop} Clearly, based on discrete observation times with distance $n^{-1}$, it is impossible to locate jumps more accurately than in an interval of length $n^{-1}$ around $\tau$.
 As the proof of the proposition shows, this works even for decreasing sequences of absolute jump sizes $(|\Delta J_{\tau}|)_n$, as long as $\liminf_{n\to\infty} (|\Delta J_{\tau}|)_n n^{\gamma}>0$, for some $\gamma<H$.
 Thus, we can estimate jump times with the best possible rate of convergence.
-Confidence for $\operatorname{argmax}$-estimators is, however, a very involved problem which is beyond the scope of this manuscript.\\ A sequential application of the test based on the maximum and the $\operatorname{argmax}$-estimator, where we discard in each step the previous maximal absolute (second-order) increment, yields a sequential top-down algorithm that consistently estimates the correct number and times of jumps under $H_1$, if we assume some finite number of jumps.
-It is possible to combine our theory with standard concepts from multiple testing to control the overall error probability of a sequential test.
+Confidence for $\operatorname{argmax}$-estimators is, however, a very involved problem which is beyond the scope of this manuscript.\\ A sequential application of the test based on the maximum and the $\operatorname{argmax}$-estimator, where we discard in each step the previous maximal absolute (second-order) increment, yields a sequential top-down algorithm to estimate the number and times of jumps under $H_1$, if we assume some finite number of jumps.
 Furthermore, the maximal absolute increments and their signs yield estimates of jump sizes as well.